Urkuya Salieva

-Urkuya Salieva (Уркуя Салиева; born 1910 in Murkut, in Nookat District, Osh oblast, Kyrgyzstan – 1934) was a political activist and communist organizer during the development of the Kirghiz Autonomous Socialist Soviet Republic.
+Urkuya Salieva (Уркуя Салиева; born 1910 in Murkut, in Nookat District, Osh oblast, Kyrgyzstan – 4 February 1934) was a political activist and communist organizer during the development of the Kirghiz Autonomous Socialist Soviet Republic.
 She has been described as one of the first Kyrgyz advocates of women's rights.
+She was assassinated in 1934.

 Biography

 Salieva was born in 1910 into a Muslim peasant family.
 She became a secretary in the local Komsomol, the Soviet communist youth organization, at age 17 in 1927.
 She became a leader in the village council of her hometown Murkut in 1928.
 In 1931, she joined the Communist Party, served on the committee of a collective farm, and rose to be on the Central Executive Committee of the Kirghiz Autonomous Socialist Soviet Republic.

+Death

-She and her husband were murdered in 1934 by anti-Soviet partisan forces (Basmachi movement), who opposed policies such as forced collectivization; though the movement had lost power elsewhere, it was still active in southern Kyrgyzstan into the early 1930s.
+On February 4, 1934, Salieva and her husband were assassinated by anti-Soviet partisan forces (Basmachi movement), who opposed policies such as forced collectivization; though the movement had lost power elsewhere, it was still active in southern Kyrgyzstan into the early 1930s.
 Other sources have described the rationale for her killing as also due to her activism regarding women's equality.
 One of the collective farms she started was renamed in her honor.